Albertleh/Basic_Login_System/README.md

 # Basic_Login_System
-A very common Login System with an easy encryption logic.
-Easy way to
+A very common login system application with an easy encryption logic.
+Easy way to understand the mechanincs of such an encryption model.